+'''

 call p%descr(info, [iout])

+'''

 This routine prints a description of the preconditioner p to the standard output or to a file.
-It must be called after hierachy_build and smoothers_build, or build, have been called.
+It must be called after hierarchy_build and smoothers_build, or build, have been called.

-info integer, intent(out).

-Error code.
-If no error, 0 is returned.
-See Section 8 for details.

 iout integer, intent(in), optional.

-The id of the file where the preconditioner description will be printed;

-the default is the standard output.
+The id of the file where the preconditioner description will be printed; the default is the standard output.